lizkavalski/LeetCode-Challenges/Arrays/checkIfExist/README.md

 * Do a second loop, which:
   * if the index of the frist loop is:
      * multiply by  2 or, divide by 2
-        * equal the index of the sencond loop return true
+        * equal the index of the second loop return true
   * if not return false

 ## Pseudocode